 Sleep Apnea: A Common Sleep-Related Disorder

 Sleep apnea is a sleep-related disorder that many people conveniently ignore.
 People suffering from this ailment will stop breathing during sleep for as long as 15 seconds to 1 full minute and then choke on their breath.
 Severity of the ailment differs for each person.
 However, the rasping sound caused by sudden intake of breath called snoring does not seem threatening to most people.
-They tend to attribute hereditary causes mostly because there is lack of understanding of this disorder.
+They tend to attribute hereditary causes because there is a lack of proper understanding of this disorder.
 Losing sleep can upset your metabolism and lead to other related diseases.

 These diseases like memory loss, diabetes and heart disease begin with the deterioration of the metabolism.
 Loss of sleep at night will interrupt the building activity that takes place at night.
 Cell building process requires oxygen and when this is deprived the process comes to a halt.
 Digestion is upset and sugar builds up because the processing and synthesis of energy has stopped altogether.

 Symptoms of Sleep Apnea

 People who have sleep apnea will exhibit at least one or more symptoms given here.

 - Restlessness the morning after